Thermostatistical analysis and negative heat capacities of Yukawa and Lee-Wick potentials in noncommutative phase spaces: Non-commutative classical model of Yukawa and Lee-Wick potential

-In NC theory, as a particular realization of these frameworks, is characterized by the commutation relation between spatial coordinate operators, {\it i.e.}, $[\,\hat{x}_i \, , \, \hat{x}_j \, ] = i\hbar\, \tilde{\Theta}_{ij}$, where $\tilde{\Theta}_{ij}$ is a real antisymmetric matrix, defining the noncommutativity (NCy) parameters.
+In NC theory, a particular realization of these frameworks is characterized by the commutation relation between spatial coordinate operators, {\it i.e.}, $[\,\hat{x}_i \, , \, \hat{x}_j \, ] = i\hbar\, \tilde{\Theta}_{ij}$, where $\tilde{\Theta}_{ij}$ is a real antisymmetric matrix defining the noncommutativity parameters.
 Such NC spaces have found numerous applications, including studies of black holes and massive gravity in general relativity, effective models in condensed matter physics, and various formulations in string theory \cite{10,10.1}, among others.
-In the strictly classical case, we can include a deformation by modifying the usual symplectic structure, generating an algebra $\mathscr{A}_{\alpha}$ equipped with the star product \cite{Djemai}